Dan-Brogan/3-Body-Problem-Numerical-Solver/README.md

 -> Graphical animation of body motion through time

-These scripts calculate the acceleration of each body using the laws of gravitational perturbation and integrates twice to calculate the position of the bodies at every time step.
+These scripts calculate the acceleration of each body using the laws of gravitational perturbation and integrate twice to calculate the position of the bodies at every time step.